 THIS PROGRAM IS FOR YOU.
 Students customize their own experience – teachers are on site if you need help with assignments, art materials and projects available if you want to creatively dabble…or just enjoy a hot chocolate and relax listening to some music and chatting with others.
 This space is for YOU.
 It is a pressure-free, bright & happy space.

-Why this program?
+Why is this student support program important?
 A recent local on-line poll revealed that 74% of respondents believe there is a need for student work spaces outside the home.
 High school and college/university students have being proportionately disadvantaged during COVID-19 restrictions and many struggle with at-home learning for various reasons.
-Mental health and the lack of creative outlet continue to be a concern, and we believe that helping students stay engaged in their education and feel less isolated will improve their studies and benefit individual and family mental health.
+Mental health and the lack of creative outlet continue to be a concern, in addition to unreliable internet at home and lack of dedicated work space at home.
+We believe that helping students stay engaged in their education and feel less isolated will improve their studies and benefit individual and family mental health.

 This COVID-response program for students has been partially funded by the Government of Canada’s Emergency Community Response Fund, administered by the Centre Wellington Community Foundation in addition to community donations through our Giving Tuesday campaign, support from The Good Foundation and The Guelph Community Foundation.
 We are so grateful for the support!